 This credenza turned out to be a really useful storage piece in the room, and also has a nice wide top to hold special photos.

 Inside we organised the camera gear and equipment, and some personal file folders on the left....

 While the right holds photo albums and a box of printed photos.

 We utilised the credenza (which was placed next to the bookshelves) to store envelopes, stamps, notepads and paper, which are all necessary for Chrissy's work.
 The heavy sewing machine was placed right at the bottom for easy access.

 Chrissy also had quite a lot of personal keepsakes stored in her home office, including toys from her childhood, letters, old school-work etc. During the 5-hour session, she did a great job of whittling this large collection down to one box, pictured below (although we couldn't quite fit the childhood violin in!).
 A memory box is the perfect way to store all your personal memorabilia and keepsakes in the one spot, and once you've selected a storage container to fit everything, you should try to never hold onto more than this amount.

 The final space we tackled was this storage room, just off the home office.
 Chrissy was keen to use this space to hold sports gear, bikes, luggage, and larger technology items.

 There were a lot of cords and electrical pieces in here that also needed to be sorted.
 Chrissy had found the name of a great company that takes all these discarded bits and pieces and recycles them properly.
 This meant that Chrissy could more effectively assess and purge what the couple no longer used, knowing it would be recycled properly, which is an important thing to remember when decluttering, You can easily do this yourself by googling 'recycle electrical equipment' and the name of your area.
-(PS - looking to do some of your own home decluttering?
-Try purging any of these 80 items and you'll be well on your way!).

 Below is a look at each of the newly organised spaces within this storage area: